Tony Robinson: After Blackadder (1989–1999)

 After Blackadder, Robinson became the narrator and one of the lead actors for the British animated series Nellie the Elephant, based on the song of the same name.
 The series ran from 1989 until 1991 and was screened on Children's ITV.

-He also provided voice-over for the cartoon short Free-Ranger, an English child-scripted arts-funded production in 1989.
+Robinson also provided voice-over for the cartoon short Free-Ranger, an English child-scripted arts-funded production in 1989.
 Robinson also presented the early-Saturday evening series Stay Tooned for BBC 1, which featured a selection of classic Warner Bros. and MGM cartoons.
 In 1989, after attending a pantomime at Tyndale Baptist Church, Bristol, which was based on the Robin Hood story but featuring Maid Marian as the lead role, he created the children's comedy series Maid Marian and her Merry Men, a loose retelling of the legend of Robin Hood in which he appeared as the Sheriff of Nottingham.
 Four series were broadcast on BBC1 from 1989 until 1994.
 In 1990 he appeared as "Shlomo Denkoviz" in an episode of Bergerac, entitled "My Name's Sergeant Bergerac" (Series 8, Episode 2).

-Also in 1994, Robinson played a minor part in an episode of the television series Minder, called "One Flew Over the Parents' Nest" and in which he played a character called "Willie the Weed".
+Also in 1994, Robinson played a minor part in an episode of the television series Minder, called "One Flew Over the Parents' Nest", in which he played a character called "Willie the Weed".